Grant Enfinger clinches spot in NASCAR Trucks championship with first victory at Martinsville Speedway

 “A lot of getting roughed up and a lot of having to use that bumper.
 One of those deals where we had to get those gloves off and fight with them.”

 Enfinger had never won at Martinsville in seven previous Truck Series starts.
-His previous best finish was fourth, and he had only led seven laps prior to Friday.
+His previous best finish was fourth, and he had only led seven laps before Friday.

 He led 49 laps this time around.